unik-name/docs.unikname.network/docs/uns-usethenetwork/README.md

 [[toc]]

+If you're familiar with the UNS Network environement, you may be interested to use the [cheat sheet](cheatsheet) to get a quick overwiew of usefull commands and APIs.

 ### Use the CLI, to go fast with basic actions

 The UNS CLI has been designed to facilitate basic actions and testing.
 With the CLI you can create a wallet, mint a @unik-name into the chain, update user's properties, list existing tokens or query the status of the network, and many other things.